random-wizard/phase-four/markdown/phase-four-combined.md

 character with a Ego Rank Value lower than the character's Rank Value.
 A character with this power is automatically aware when someone attempts to read the character's mind.
 The character may attempt to block the other telepath.
-Each turn, the dueling metalists must each make a result check against the master table.
+Each turn, the duelling mentalists must each make a result check against the master table.
 If the defender matches the result color or better than the attacker's roll, then the defender successfully wards off any mind reading attempts for that turn.

 Teleportation
 -------------